-We regularly get customers asking if it is possible to put a Xojo-made application in the Mac App Store?
+Is it possible to put a Xojo-made application in the Mac App Store?
 The answer is simple: Absolutely.

 However it can be a lot of work and you’ll have to pay heed to Apple’s rules regarding the Mac App Store and follow their very stringent requirements.

-Here are just a few of the things about the Mac App Store to keep in mind as Xojo developers:
+As Xojo developers, here are just a few of the things about the Mac App Store to keep in mind:

 - Do not save your preferences to SpecialFolder.Preferences as this will cause your app to be rejected.
-Instead save your preferences in Application Support in a folder named the same as your app or use the native Cocoa API for dealing with preferences.
+Instead save your preferences in Application Support (SpecialFolder.ApplicationData) in a folder named the same as your app or use the native Cocoa API for dealing with preferences.

 - You have to provide a 1024×1024 pixel icon.